This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The Kennedy Center is a cultural hub that is also a living memorial to John F. Kennedy.
 The center offers live performances, events, and immersive exhibits.

-Time: Depends on season, show, and availability.
+Time Estimate: Depends on season, show, and availability.
 Be sure to get your tickets before your trip or as early as possible.

-Start the day with breakfast at a historic Washington DC restaurant.
 Then, ease into the day with a guided audio walking tour around DC neighborhoods, before exploring more of the museums at the National Mall.
-Make a dinner reservation if you have one more evening in town.

 Historic Breakfast in Washington DC